tweedegolf/storage-abstraction/publish/AdapterGoogleCloud/README.md

 const s = new Storage("gcs://keyFilename=path/to/keyFile.json");
 ```

+For more information about configuration urls please read [this](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#configuration-url).

 ## Google Cloud Storage

 Google cloud service can read default credentials from an environment variable.